10 tips for travelling to Paris

 10. Here are a few more tips to make your visit to Paris a perfect one

-To make your trip a complete success there are a few little tricks that can help you and are easy to follow:
+To make your trip a complete success there are a few little tips that you can use and easy to follow:

-• It may well not occur to you, but you should still know that feeding pigeons is strictly forbidden.
-The fines, moreover, can be quite hefty.
+- It may well not occur to you, but you should still know that feeding pigeons is strictly forbidden.
+The fines, moreover, can be quite heavy.